-For the year ended December 31, 2020, bad debt recoveries of \$35 are included in direct operating expenses on the statement of revenues, expenses, and changes in net position.
-For the year ended December 31, 2019, bad debt expense was \$2,979 and is included in direct operating expenses on the statement of revenues, expenses, and changes in net position.
+For the years ended December 31, 2021 and 2020, bad debt recoveries of \$1,615 and \$35, respectively, are netted with direct operating expenses on the statement of revenues, expenses, and changes in net position.
+Bad debt recoveries primarily relate to resolution of large outstanding balances from other local government entities.